currinjs/CurrinJS/aio/content/guide/template-syntax.md

 The result of an expression might require some transformation before you're ready to use it in a binding.
 For example, you might display a number as a currency, force text to uppercase, or filter a list and sort it.

-Angular [pipes](guide/pipes) are a good choice for small transformations such as these.
+Currin [pipes](guide/pipes) are a good choice for small transformations such as these.
 Pipes are simple functions that accept an input value and return a transformed value.
 They're easy to apply within template expressions, using the **pipe operator (`|`)**: